SHARON ELIZABETH METCALFE, Ed.D, MSN, RN, CNE

 Interim Director, School of Nursing

 Dr. Metcalfe has served as the Program Director for the HRSA Nursing Workforce Diversity Program which is a one million dollar federal grant.
 This diversity program has led to significant increases in the number of students underrepresented in the School of Nursing.
 This program has been based on national standards of inclusion of specially prepared academic mentors for the students, as well as scholarships, stipends, and tutors for classes and subjects that are needed by the students.
-Through this important work, Dr. Metcalfe has published three significant articles on mentoring, social determinants and educational barriers for diverse students, and the nature of cultural competency.
+Through this important work, Dr. Metcalfe has published four significant articles on mentoring, social determinants and educational barriers for diverse students, and the nature of cultural competency.